statisticalbiotechnology/retentionreview/README.md

 Todo list:
-* Write an introduction
-  -- Wrote an embryo, we should polish it though
-* Try to expand on the text
+* Go through the introduction - add citations and polish the text
+* Go through the text, do we need to expand it more?
+If yes, where?
+* Go through the last year's literature and add if needed additional works
-* Can we insert more figures from the thesis?
+* Decide upon where we can insert more figures, and which these figures should be
-* Add text about our own methods (elude, GradientOptimizer and insilicoamt)
 * A discussion speculating on the future of rt-prediction:
   * targeted -> more use of rt
   * DIA